JedWatson/react-select/README.md

 ```
 Note: the `clearable` prop of the Select component should also be set to `false` to prevent allowing clearing all fields at once

+#### Accessibility Note

+Selected values aren't focus targets, which means keyboard users can't tab to them, and are restricted to removing them using backspace in order.
+This isn't ideal and I'm looking at other options for the future; in the meantime if you want to use a custom `valueComponent` that implements tabIndex and keyboard event handling, see #2098 for an example.

 ### Async options

 If you want to load options asynchronously, use the `Async` export and provide a `loadOptions` Function.